-Heron is a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class treatments that address some of the most important unmet patient needs.
-We are developing novel, patient-focused solutions that apply our innovative science and technologies to already approved pharmacological agents for patients suffering from cancer or pain.
+We are a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class treatments to address some of the most important unmet patient needs.
+We are developing novel, patient-focused solutions that apply our innovative science and technologies to already-approved pharmacological agents for patients suffering from cancer or pain.

 On August 9, 2016, our first commercial product, SUSTOL, was approved by the FDA.
-We developed SUSTOL for the prevention of chemotherapy-induced nausea and vomiting ("CINV").
-SUSTOL is indicated, in combination with other antiemetics, in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy ("MEC") or anthracycline and cyclophosphamide ("AC") combination chemotherapy regimens.
+SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
+SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 ("5-HT3") receptor antagonist that utilizes Heron's Biochronomer Technology to maintain therapeutic levels of granisetron for 35 days.
 We commenced commercial sales of SUSTOL in the U.S. in October 2016.

 On November 9, 2017, our second commercial product, CINVANTI, was approved by the FDA.
-CINVANTI is an intravenous formulation of the neurokinin-1 (" NK_1 ") receptor antagonist aprepitant.
-We developed CINVANTI for the prevention of CINV as an adjunct to other antiemetic agents.
-CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy ("HEC") including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of MEC.
+CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC).
+CINVANTI is an intravenous ("IV") formulation of aprepitant, a substance P/neurokinin-1 ("NK1") receptor antagonist.
+CINVANTI is the only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC that is free of polysorbate 80 or any other synthetic surfactant.
 We commenced commercial sales of CINVANTI in the U.S. in January 2018.